freeCodeCamp/guide/src/pages/articles/math/convert-decimals-to-fractions/index.md

 ---
-title: Convert Decimals To Fractions
+title: Convert Decimals to Fractions
 ---
-## Convert Decimals To Fractions
+## Convert Decimals to Fractions

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/convert-decimals-to-fractions/index.md).